From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and colonial Europeans, Mozambique has long been a crossroads of cultures.

 Frelimo was plagued by internal divisions from the outset.
 However, under the leadership of the charismatic Mondlane and operating from bases in Tanzania, it succeeded in giving the liberation movement a structure and in defining a program of political and military action to support its aim of complete independence for Mozambique.
 On 25 September 1964 Mondlane proclaimed the beginning of the armed struggle for national independence.

 In 1969 Mondlane was assassinated by a letter bomb at his office in Dar es Salaam.
 He was succeeded as president by Frelimo’s military commander, Samora Moises Machel.
 Under Machel, Frelimo sought to extend its area of operations to the south.
-The Portuguese, meanwhile, attempted to eliminate rural support for Frelimo by implementing a scorched-earth campaign and by resettling people in a series of aldeamentos (fortified village complexes).
+The Portuguese, meanwhile, attempted to eliminate rural support for Frelimo by implementing a brutally violent scorched-earth campaign and by forcibly resettling people in a series of aldeamentos (fortified village complexes).

 However, struggles within Portugal’s colonial empire and increasing international criticism sapped the government’s resources.
 In 1974, at a ceremony in Lusaka (Zambia), Portugal agreed to hand over power to Frelimo and a transitional government was established.
 On 25 June 1975 the independent People’s Republic of Mozambique was proclaimed with Samora Machel as president and Joaquim Chissano, a founding member of Frelimo’s intellectual elite, as prime minister.